faceyspacey/react-universal-component/README.md

 You no longer need to create a hash of all your universal or loadable components.
 You can frictionlessly support multiple components in one HoC as if imports weren't static.
 This seamingly small thing--we predict--will lead to universal rendering finally becoming commonplace.
 It's what a universal component for React is supposed to be.

 Of course, you also need [webpack-flush-chunks](https://github.com/faceyspacey/webpack-flush-chunks) to bring this together server-side.
 Ultimately that's the real foundation here and the most challenging part.
 Packages in the past like *React Loadable* did not address this aspect.
 They excelled at the SPA.
 In terms of universal rendering, they got you maybe 15% of the way by providing the module IDs rendered.
 There's a lot more than that.

+**Webpack Flush Chunks** insures you serve all the chunks rendered on the server to the client in style.
+To be clear, it's been impossible until now.
+This is the first general solution to do it, and still the only one.
+You *must* use it in combination with React Universal Component to fulfill the universal code splitting dream.

 In the future both packages will be distilled into one product called `universal-render`--or ***"Universal"*** for short.
 The transition will be seamless.
 We're making this space as easy as possible for "power users" like yourself that prefer the *frameworkless* approach over the constraints of a framework like Next.js.